 To be certain of separating cause from effect, your tests need to be 100% repeatable.
 Using a standard packet impairment generator does not achieve this, since it generates random impairment patterns.

 Why is this important?

 Codecs respond to and handle short durations of the sound elements in the speech signal.
 The characteristics of the human voice are such that the effect on listening quality of loss or other distortion depends on when it occurs in relation to the speech signal.
-Running diverse packet propagation conditions are necessary for best performance assessment of the codec implementation.
-If you find or suspect an issue, the ability to maintain precise impairment patterns is key.
-Indeed, if any unfavorable behavior ‘escapes’ the QA process the consequences for product and brand reputation may be severe.
+The performance of the codec implementation must be assessed under diverse packet propagation conditions.
+If an issue is found or suspected, the ability to maintain precise impairment patterns is key: if any unfavorable behavior ‘escapes’ the QA process the consequences for product and brand reputation may be severe.